Skip to content

 The raffle proceeds will go to raising $5,000 for facility expenses.

-- RideAbility offers therapeutic equine therapy located in Pine Island Minnesota.
+1. Located in Pine Island Minnesota, RideAbility serves families of children and adults with special needs by offering therapeutic, equine-related activities.
 They are a 501(c) non-profit organization run exclusively by volunteers.
 Their website is RideAbility.Org.
 You can also follow their activities on Facebook.

 The Rochester Woodcarvers are assisting their effort through the use of their website and volunteer labor. ↩︎